mvillumsen/adventofcode/README.md

-# adventofcode
+# Advent of Code
-Solutions to Advent of Code puzzles using Python 3
+Solutions to Advent of Code puzzles (http://adventofcode.com/) using Python 3